Below you can find a complete list of Filipino animals. We currently track 224 animals in Philippines and are adding more every day!

 - Jellyfish – In particular, bites from the box jellyfish kill about 30 people annually.

-Sadly, many of the animals found in the Philippines are endangered.
+Sadly, many of the animals living in the Philippines are endangered.
 Common threats to habitats and populations include overhunting, industrial development, and habitat fragmentation.
 While the country has passed laws to protect wildlife, they have not done a very good job of enforcing those laws, so exotic animals have minimal protection.
 Some of the most notable Philippine endangered wildlife include:

 - Philippine eagle